 I did not even see his private parts.
 They where behind his hands!!
 HOW could I comment on that??

 This part about the human race.
 I do not understand.
 We seem to think ourselves past every obvious fact because it feels right.
 1: I did obviously not see private parts in that picture.
 2: The guy was thinner.
 So what am I commenting on?
 Guys?
 Really?
 That he was young.
 Of course.
-Nothing else was smaller in that picture compare to today.
+Nothing else was smaller in that picture compared to today.

 I do not say that we should feel less.
 Or that we feel wrong.
 But it is still important to know the difference between fact and feeling.
-And YES fact takes some work.
+And YES facts takes some work.
 Feeling do not take that much work.
 It is just to open your mouth and tell everyone what you feel.
 But what if that affects people?
 Very much?
 That is a question every grown up needs to think about before opening your mouth according to me.
 That awkward feeling came from my friend that was so focused on his nakedness, that he heard what he did not want to hear.

 People, we need to start thinking deep.
 Not only what ME, I feel at the moment.
 What will the consequences be?
 Will someone get hurt?
 Will the country and the world benefit from this from ten years on in the future?
 What am I really telling people with this?